UM-ARM-Lab/probabilistic_shape_completion/shape_completion_robot_demo/readme.md

 # Running on Victor

+Note: files in this directory are specifically for running demos using PSSNet on Victor, the armlab robot.
+They will not work without modification on any other robot.

 To run this on Victor (The armlab robot) you will need:

 1. Start victor's control interface